BrianSchroer/sparky-test-helpers/SparkyTestHelpers.AspNetMvc.Core/api.md

     var actionTester =
         new PageModelTester<HomeModel>(homeModel).Action(x => x.OnGet);
 ```

+The *.Action* method argument is an expression for either a synchronous or async PageModel action method.

 PageModelActionTester has several **.Test**... methods used to assert that the PageModel action returns the expected **IActionResult** implementation.
 There are methods for many standard result types, plus the generic **TestResult<*TActionResultType*>** method:

 * **.TestContent**((*optional*) *Action<*ContentResult*> validate*)